 Diagnosis before the classroom

-We do not start with slides.
 We start by understanding what the team does, what it fears, where the critical decisions live, and what level of digital maturity exists today.
 The program is designed from that.

 There is no neutral AI training program.
 Every curriculum communicates, silently, a stance on who holds the power: the system or the person.
 Ours is explicit.